-If the Respondent is unknown or is not a member of the ATU community, the Title IX Coordinator or the AA/EEO Officer will assist the Complainant in identifying campus and local resources and supportive measures available and, when criminal conduct is alleged, in contacting local or campus law enforcement if the individual would like to file a police report.
+If the Respondent is unknown or is not a member of the ATU community, the Title IX Coordinator or the AA/EEO Officer will assist the Complainant in identifying appropriate campus and local resources and supportive options.
+If criminal conduct is alleged, ATU can assist in contacting local or campus law enforcement if the individual would like to file a police report.